LukasHoste/course-linux-essentials/PREP.md

 mac-address (ethernet): e4:5f:01:1d:73:b5
+To find out the ip we can use the command tcpdump -vvv -i -interface- | grep -mac-

+Or use dhcpfilter and dhcpecho scripts.
+Grep can be used on a script to find the device with the correct mac.
-To find out the ip we can use the command tcpdump -vvv -i -interface- | grep -mac- Do this before plugging the ethernet cable into the pi as we want to intercept dhcp packets.
+Do this before plugging the ethernet cable into the pi as we want to intercept dhcp packets.

+default password is raspberry

 ## static ip